videojs/videojs-contrib-ads/README.md

 The player has entered linear ad playback mode.
 This event is fired directly as a consequence of calling `startLinearAdMode()`.
 This event only indicates that an ad break has begun; the start and end of individual ads must be signalled through some other mechanism.

 ### adend
 The player has returned from linear ad playback mode.
-This event is fired directly as a consequence of calling `startLinearAdMode()`.
-Note that multiple ads may have played back between `adstart` and `adend`.
+This event is fired directly as a consequence of calling `endLinearAdMode()`.
+Note that multiple ads may have played back in the ad break between `adstart` and `adend`.

 ### adskip
 The player is skipping a linear ad opportunity and content-playback should resume immediately.
 This event is fired directly as a consequence of calling `skipLinearAdMode()`.
-It can indicate that an ad response was made but returned no linear ad content or that no ad call is going to be made at either the preroll or postroll timeout opportunities.
+For example, it can indicate that an ad response was received but it included no linear ad content or that no ad call is going to be made due to an error.

 ### adtimeout
-A timeout managed by the plugin has expired and regular video content has begun to play.
-Ad integrations have a fixed amount of time to inform the plugin of their intent during playback.
-If the ad integration is blocked by network conditions or an error, this event will fire and regular playback resumes rather than stalling the player indefinitely.
+A timeout managed by videojs-contrib-ads has expired and regular video content has begun to play.
+Ad integrations have a fixed amount of time to start an ad break when an opportunity arises.
+For example, if the ad integration is blocked by network conditions or an error, this event will fire and regular playback will resume rather than the player stalling indefinitely.

 ## Runtime Settings
 Once the plugin is initialized, there are a couple properties you can